openshift/hive/docs/developing.md

 A separate `github.com/openshift/hive/apis` submodule allows other repositories to easily import the Hive APIs without having to deal with the complex vendoring introduced by dependencies of Hive controllers like the OpenShift Installer.

-Since Hive module `github.com/openshift/hive` or `root` module uses vendor directory for all it's dependencies, **ANY** change in `github.com/openshift/hive/apis` module requires updating the dependency in the `root` module for change to take effect.
+Since Hive's `github.com/openshift/hive` and `root` modules both use vendor directories for all their dependencies, **ANY** change in the `github.com/openshift/hive/apis` module requires updating the corresponding dependency in the `root` module for the change to take effect.

-Therefore, these steps must be followed when updating the Hive APIs,
+Therefore, these steps must be followed when updating the Hive APIs:

 1. Make necessary modifications to `github.com/openshift/hive/apis`.

-2. Follow the steps defined in [Updating Dependencies](#Updating-Dependencies) to update the dependecies of `root` module
+2. Follow the steps defined in [Updating Dependencies](#Updating-Dependencies) to update the dependecies of the `root` module

 3. Now you can use various `make` targets or `go test` for testing your changes.

-**IMPORTANT**: go versions => 1.15 default to `-mod=vendor` for all the subcommands and therefore will only use the copy of modules in the `vendor/` directory.
-Anytime you make changes to apis submodule and not update the dependencies of the root module, all the builds, tests will continue to use old version of the submodule.
+**IMPORTANT**: go versions => 1.15 default to `-mod=vendor` for all the subcommands and therefore will only use the copy of the modules in the `vendor/` directory.
+Any time you make changes to the `apis` submodule and do not update the dependencies of the root module, all the builds and tests will continue to use the old version of the submodule.

 ## Importing Hive APIs